kaytee07/swiftDeploy/README.md

 SwiftDeploy enables users to start containers on demand, streamlining the process of running applications within isolated environments.
 This promotes efficiency and optimal resource utilization.

 ## Configuration Options
+Before running SwiftDeploy, you need to set up the following environment variables.
+Create a .env file in the project directory and populate it with the variables and their respective values as shown below.
+Replace the placeholder values with your actual configuration.

 ```
 SD_MYSQL_USER='user'               # MySQL database user
 SD_MYSQL_PWD='password'            # MySQL database password